 - They reach Crowd Logon page.

-- OKTA sends the confirmation to Crowd.
+- IdP sends the confirmation to Crowd.

 - Crowd redirects to the application being requested.

-The scenario explained above seems ambiguous, since both Crowd and Okta in their scenario seem to have the same or very similar proposal which is to act as the IdP.
+The scenario explained above seems ambiguous, since both Crowd and IdP in their scenario seem to have the same or very similar proposal which is to act as the IdP.
 However, even though this is similar, it can be important for some organizations or companies.